-I am a final year PhD student, supervised by Prof Hywel Williams, working on projects to detect, locate and understand the impact of environmental hazards using social media.
+I have recently submitted my PhD thesis, having worked on projects to detect, locate and understand the impact of environmental hazards using social media for my PhD research, supervised by Prof Hywel Williams.
 In particular I am interested in the social impacts of extreme weather events.

 - Collation of Twitter data on named storms in the UK to understand the impacts from such events, such as changes in sentiment and type of Twitter posts.

 - Working with the Met Office to produce Global Hazard Maps using Twitter data, detecting, locating and understanding the impacts of these events as described by Twitter users.

 - Using social media to understand the impacts of high temperatures during heatwaves in cities, in particular the impact on disadvantaged communities to identify where interventiion and support may be needed.